concepts, environments and products

 I believe that if cities were designed softer, our social attitude would change.

-Through my years as practicing architect, I noticed we can bring much more emotional intelligence and care into daily space.
+Through my years as practicing architect, I noticed we can bring much more emotional intelligence into daily space.

 Designing from how space and materials "make us feel" can create engaging and healthy experiences for people.